foxcpp/maddy/README.md

   and can be enabled using 'libpam' build tag (e.g. `go build -tags 'libpam nosqlite3'`)

 **Note:** Main executable built with CGO_ENABLED=0 does not depend on any system library and can be moved freely between systems.
-Executable built without libpam but with CGO_ENABLED=1
+Executable built without libpam but with CGO_ENABLED=1 (default) depends only on libc.
+Executable built with libpam depends on system libpam, obviously.

 ### Building